kbase/JobRunner/README.md

 export KB_AUTH_TOKEN="xxxxxxxxx"
 export KB_ADMIN_AUTH_TOKEN="xxxxxxxxxxxx"
 export KB_BASE_URL=https://ci.kbase.us/services
-export CALLBACK_IP=127.0.0.1
-export CALLBACK_PORT=9999
-# Set ref data to an area accessible by Docker
+# Set ref data and job dir to areas accessible by Docker
 export KB_REF_DATA=/path/to/local/refdata
+export JOB_DIR=/path/to/job/dir

 make mock
 make testimage
 make test
 ```

+There is a scripot at [run_tests.sh](./run_tests.sh) that can help make this process simpler.

 ## Using the CallBack Server
 * Install a kb-sdk module such as DataFileUtil using `kb-sdk install` or copying from an existing apps `lib/installed_clients` directory